genesiscommunitysuccess/docs/docs/04_front-end/06_deploying/03_automated-deployment.md

 Another example, this time of a Jenkins pipeline to automatically build commits that are tagged with a version and upload them to jfrog / artifactory.

-It will also run [SonarQube](https://www.sonarqube.org/) analysis and send notifications using office 365 webhooks.
+It will also run [SonarQube](https://www.sonarqube.org/) analysis and send notifications using Office 365 webhooks.
 It will likely have to be adjusted based on project setup and external infrastructure.

 ![](/img/jenkins-pipeline.png)